rhgksrua/polltogether/README.md

-# Poll App — Laerning by building AngularJS app
+# Poll App — Learning by building AngularJS app

 This project is an application  for a typical polls web app.You can use it to quickly create a poll ,vote for a poll and also view results of a poll.